Probate Q&A Series

 Estate Administration Expenses

-Personal representatives must pay these costs first.
+Personal representatives may pay these costs as expenses of administration.
 They include:

 • Court filing fees and service costs